Where's Charley?

 Act One

 After the girls' departure, the boys are a bit depressed; nevertheless, they know that the girls will return when Charley's Aunt is there.
 In the meantime, Charley tries on his costume for the upcoming student production in which he is appearing.
 While Charley is doing this, Jack's father, Sir Francis Chesney, makes a surprise visit and informs his son that they are actually penniless.
-Jack suggests that possibly a wealthy marriage could alleviate their problems and suggests that Charley's rich widow Aunt Donna Lucia might just be the woman for his father to wed.
-All Sir Francis needs to do is charm her when she comes for lunch later that day.
+Jack suggests that a wealthy marriage could possibly alleviate their problems and suggests that Charley's rich widow Aunt Donna Lucia might just be the woman for his father to wed.
+All that Sir Francis needs to do is charm her when she comes for lunch later that day.
 The plan seems to be perfect.

-After Jack's father leaves, Charley re-enters in costume rehearsing his lines for the school play.
-It appears that he will be playing a rather mature older woman - much like his Aunt Donna Lucia.
+After Jack's father leaves, Charley re-enters in costume, rehearsing his lines for the school play.
+It appears that he will be playing a rather mature older woman – much like his Aunt Donna Lucia.
 Just then, he is informed by telegram that his aunt will not be arriving for lunch.
 Instead, she will surprise him at a later date.
-Jack is upset most of all because this will be his last chance to propose to Kitty - tomorrow she leaves for Scotland.
-The young ladies unexpectedly appear again assuming that a chaperone is there, and in a fit of desperation, Jack suggests that Charley pose as his aunt - anyway he's wearing the costume right now.
+Jack is upset most of all, because this will be his last chance to propose to Kitty – tomorrow, she leaves for Scotland.
+The young ladies unexpectedly appear again, assuming that a chaperone is there, and in a fit of desperation, Jack suggests that Charley pose as his aunt – anyway, he's wearing the costume right now.
 Charley does pose as his aunt and fools the girls.
-They cover for Charley saying that he's not feeling well and has retired to his room.
+They cover for Charley, saying that he's not feeling well and has retired to his room.

 The scene shifts to a street where the students' band is marching.
-Everyone is excited by what they hear and see. ("The New Ashmolean Marching Society and Students' Conservatory Band")
+Everyone is excited by what they hear and see ("The New Ashmolean Marching Society and Students' Conservatory Band").

 In a garden, Charley is returning from having just entertained both men.
-Charley is ready to change back into his regular clothes and go and find Amy who must be wondering where he is.
-Jack is still frantic and begs Charley to continue for a short while longer so he can talk with Kitty.
-Charley doesn't care - he has had just about all he can take and goes off to change and find Amy.
+Charley is ready to change back into his regular clothes and go find Amy, who must be wondering where he is.
+Jack is still frantic and begs Charley to continue for a short while longer so that he can talk with Kitty.
+Charley doesn't care – he has had just about all that he can take and goes off to change and find Amy.
 Kitty comes looking for Donna Lucia, but instead finds herself alone with Jack.
 It is there that the two are finally able to express their undying love and devotion for each other ("My Darling, My Darling").

 Charley returns as Donna Lucia, and chases Mr. Spettigue around the garden.
-In the midst of all this, Jack informs Charley that his father is going to propose to him.
+In the midst of all of this, Jack informs Charley that his father is going to propose to him.
 In fact, Sir Francis enters and asks Charley to marry him.
-Charley turns him down, but runs off again as he hears a playful Mr. Spettigue approaching.
+Charley turns him down but runs off again as he hears a playful Mr. Spettigue approaching.

 Brassett enters and sets tea.
-Charley returns still dressed as his aunt and tells Amy that Charley has sent a message to her - he loves her very much.
+Charley returns, still dressed as his aunt, and tells Amy that Charley has sent a message to her – he loves her very much.
 Sir Francis and the real Donna Lucia (still posing as Beverly Smythe) enter and unexpectedly join them for tea.
 During a madcap tea party, Donna Lucia presses Charley for information about his/her life in Brazil.
-Charley tells her about the place where Donna Lucia lived - Pernambuco.
-A song and ballet sequence (seen through Charley's eyes) revealing just how Donna Lucia and her rich husband met and lived together ends the first act. ("Pernambuco")
+Charley tells her about the place where Donna Lucia lived – Pernambuco.
+A song and ballet sequence (seen through Charley's eyes), revealing just how Donna Lucia and her rich husband met and lived together, ends the first act. ("Pernambuco")

 Act Two

-The act opens with the Oxford senior graduates posing for their class picture - complete with caps and gowns.
+The act opens with the Oxford senior graduates posing for their class picture – complete with caps and gowns.
 They are all there except for Charley.
-He promised that he'd be there. ("Where's Charley?")
-Fortunately, he does make it there - just as the picture is being taken.
+He promised that he'd be there ("Where's Charley?").
+Fortunately, he does make it there – just as the picture is being taken.

 Later that day, the girls are in the dressing room preparing themselves for the evening's big dance.
-While dressing and primping, they also go over all of the most recent events. ("The Gossips") Kitty drags a reluctant Charley - once again dressed as Donna Lucia - to the dressing room.
+While dressing and primping, they also go over all of the most recent events ("The Gossips").
+Kitty drags a reluctant Charley – once again dressed as Donna Lucia – to the dressing room.
 The real Donna Lucia enters and has a good bit of fun making Charley feel uncomfortable while all the ladies ready themselves for the evening's fun.
-The ladies eventually all leave and Charley is left alone to talk with Mr. Spettigue who comes to play with his new love.
+The ladies all eventually leave, and Charley is left alone to talk with Mr. Spettigue, who comes to play with his new love.
 Charley fights off Mr. Spettigue's forced advances and finally demands that he be given the letter of consent that has been promised all along.
 If Mr. Spettigue goes and gets the letter right now, Charley promises that they can announce their own engagement at the ball.
-Mr. Spettigue excitedly, dashes off to get the letter and meet his love at the ball.
+Mr. Spettigue dashes off excitedly to get the letter and meet his love at the ball.

-Strolling down a garden path Donna Lucia asks Sir Francis if it isn't strange that they have never seen Charley and his aunt together at the same time.
+Strolling down a garden path, Donna Lucia asks Sir Francis if it isn't strange that they have never seen Charley and his aunt together at the same time.
 Sir Francis has no interest in any of that.
-All he cares about is dancing the night away with his long lost love.
+All he cares about is dancing the night away with his long-lost love.
 The same is true of Jack and Kitty.
-In fact, everyone is dancing the night away in love ("Red Rose Cotillion") Charley even makes an appearance as himself to keep poor little Amy happy and content.
+In fact, everyone is dancing the night away in love ("Red Rose Cotillion").
+Charley even makes an appearance as himself to keep poor little Amy happy and content.

 Mr. Spettigue finally appears and announces the engagement of Kitty and Amy to Jack and Charley.
 He gives Charley (again dressed as his aunt) the letter of consent.
 Charley sneaks off and reappears as himself once more.
 Mr. Spettigue wants to see Charley's aunt one more time, so Charley goes to get her.
 Mr. Spettigue asks to see Charley, the nephew, once again, and a rather "tired" Charley dashes off to get him.
-While rushing, Jack accidentally steps on the hem of Charley's skirt and all is "revealed."
-Charley admits to Amy and everyone that he did it all because of love.
+While rushing, Jack accidentally steps on the hem of Charley's skirt, and all is "revealed."
+Charley admits to Amy and everyone else that he did it all because of love.
 Mr. Spettigue is angry and doesn't care that they are in love.
 Charley tells him that they have the letter of consent, which is all they need.
 Mr. Spettigue fights them by telling them that he will dispute this.
-The real Donna Lucia finally steps forward and says that indeed the letter of consent was addressed to her and is a legal document - and she puts her blessing on the wedding.
-There is nothing Spettigue or anyone can do.
-All is forgiven and everyone (except for Mr. Spettigue) is happy.
-(Reprise: "My Darling, My Darling")
+The real Donna Lucia finally steps forward and says that, indeed, the letter of consent was addressed to her and is a legal document – and she puts her blessing on the wedding.
+There is nothing that Spettigue or anyone else can do.
+All is forgiven, and everyone (except for Mr. Spettigue) is happy ("My Darling, My Darling – Reprise").

 Casting